asam-hack24/CoLab/README.md

 # CoLab - Messaging for scientists

 CoLab is Slack-like collaboration tool for scientists.
+This repository contains the original concept developed at the [Hack24](http://www.hack24.co.uk/) hackathon, development of a full application is ongoing here: https://github.com/colab-chat/colab-server

 Current key features:
 - Persistent chat channels